invibeme/slate/source/includes/_ocr_web.md

 ## MRZ + Face Extraction

-> Example 1 -> When the photo of face is in the first image:
+> Example 1 -> When the photo of face is in the same place than MRZ code:

 ```shell
 curl -X POST \